Erwin Hoffer: Karlsruher SC

 Hoffer pictured during his time at Karlsruher SC.

 After leaving Fortuna Düsseldorf, Hoffer joined Karlsruher SC on 11 June 2015, signing a two–year contract, keeping him until 2017.

 Hoffer made his Karlsruher SC debut in the opening game of the season, playing 45 minutes before coming off in the first half, in a 1–0 loss against Greuther Fürth.
 He then scored his first goal for Karlsruher SC on 14 August 2015, in a 2–1 win over FSV Frankfurt.
 This was followed up by scoring in the next game on 22 August 2015, in a 2–0 win over MSV Duisburg.
 By the end of 2015, he went to score two more goals, adding the tally to four goals this season.
-Since making his Karlsruher SC debut, Hoffer found himself in a competitions over a striking position with Pascal Köpke, Dimitrij Nazarov, Dimitris Diamantakos and Vadim Manzon and played under manager Markus Kauczinski in a 4-4-2 tactics.
+Since making his Karlsruher SC debut, Hoffer found himself in a competitions over a striking position with Pascal Köpke, Dimitrij Nazarov, Dimitrios Diamantakos and Vadim Manzon and played under manager Markus Kauczinski in a 4-4-2 tactics.
 However, Hoffer soon found himself out of the first team, spending time on the substitute bench.
 Hoffer finished his first season at the club with 28 appearances and four goals.

 In the 2016–17 season, Hoffer continued to remain in the first team, though he stated that: "The coach decides, I'm ready for anything, I want to help the team."
 On 24 September 2016, he scored his first goal of the season, as well as, setting up a goal for Moritz Stoppelkamp, in a 2–0 win over Erzgebirge Aue.
 He scored again on 29 January 2017, in a 3–2 win over Arminia Bielefeld.
 However, Hoffer remained in a competition over a striking position with Diamantakos and Florian Kamberi.
 In March he sustained an injury in training.
 Despite this, Hoffer went on to make a total of 23 appearances and scoring two times.

 At the end of the 2016–17 season, Hoffer was released by the club despite being offered a new contract by the club.
 During his time at Karlsruher SC, Hoffer quickly became the club's fan favourite.